 17. It’s a competitive credit card market in Singapore, so all companies offer great rewards to lure customers.
-Shop around for the cards that offer incentives that float your boat: shopping vouchers, cash back, air-miles, dining discounts or cheaper groceries.
+Shop around for the cards that offer incentives that float your boat.
+Think shopping vouchers, cashback, air-miles, dining discounts or cheaper groceries.
 Takashimaya Vouchers: yes, please!

 18. Seriously need a massage?
 Avoid the five-star spa and get a traditional Chinese massage instead.
 Not only do these dudes know their pressure points, but you’ll also walk away feeling relaxed just knowing you’ve shelled out around a third of the price.
 We’d luurrve some reflexology right now.

 19. We’re always on the hunt for things to do with kids, whether it’s swimming classes, art-jamming or music lessons.
 But these classes do come at a cost, sometimes a steep one.
 Enter Kinderpass!
 Pay a flat rate each month and your little ones can try their hand at a variety of workshops, music and art classes, and also a trip to their favourite play areas.
 It’s a great way to expose the kiddos to a variety of new learning experiences!
 You can also filter the activities according to location, age of child and type of activity, so you save on lengthy research time.

 20. Want to bring the kids to check out the amazing Future World exhibit at the ArtScience Museum?
 Head over on a Friday and with every paying adult, up to four kids under 12 will enjoy free entry under the Family Fridays at the ArtScience Museum program.

-22. The IKEA family card is free and entitles you to member prices, one point for every $1 spent to redeem and offset purchases, free tea and coffee and discounts on meals in the restaurant.
+22. The IKEA family card is free and entitles you to member prices.
+You’ll receive one point for every $1 spent to redeem and offset purchases, as well as free tea and coffee and discounts on meals in the restaurant.

 23. Public pools have a one-time entry fee ($0.80-$2.60) with killer water playgrounds, wading pools and even lazy rivers.
 Or skip the pool altogether and cool off at one of the many free water play areas dotted around the island.